korhanmd/kognic-annotation-converter/README.md

 # Kognic Annotation Converter
 Annotation converter project for Kognic coding test.
 The package reads a json file in Kognic annotation format and gives response in Open Label annotation format.
+This project requires Python 3.8 or newer version.

 ## Building